lynnpepin/voxelnet/README.md

 ## Motivation for this implementation

-I had too much difficulty using other implementations.
+I had too much difficulty using other codesets and implementations.
+A lot of them share the same 'lineage' and so I wanted to start a new lineage that I found easier to use.

-I want this implementation to:
+I wanted this implementation to:

 1. Emphasize code-quality,
 2. Use pure-Python + Tensorflow, minimizing extra dependencies,